 - Start with Prototypes: Build prototypes to identify potential issues early on.
 These smaller-scale models help refine algorithms and processes before full deployment.

-- Test and Validate: Conduct rigorous trials to evaluate the model’s effectiveness and ensure it produces reliable results in real-world scenarios.
+- Test and Validate: Conduct rigorous trials to evaluate the model’s security against jailbreaks and ensure it produces reliable results in real-world scenarios.

-- Deploy and Scale: Once validated, deploy the AI model into production.
+- Deploy and Scale: Once validated, deploy the AI model into production using LLMOps (Large Language Model Operations) pipelines.
 Monitor its performance as it processes live data, making regular updates to enhance functionality over time.

 Step 4: Operate and Continuously Monitor